misterfresh/react-easy-transition/README.md

 * The new component appears before the end of the fade-out transition of the previous component, so both are shown at the same time, one on top of the other.
 * Transition on initial render when rendering on the server

-## Examples
+## Example

-* Integration with react-router and redux in examples/basic
-* Integration with server-side rendering in examples/server
+* Integration with react-router, redux, and server-side rendering in ./demo/